metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 Suite Files
 ^^^^^^^^^^^

-Along with the :term:`work directory` and :term:`job log directory`, cylc generates other files and directories when it runs a suite, namely:
+Along with the :term:`work directory` and :term:`job log directory`, Cylc generates other files and directories when it runs a suite, namely: